DWDM-FM: 2011–2020: Pinas FM

-On April 8, 2011, 95.5 FM returned to the airwaves for a month-long test broadcast, with its studios relocated from Maligaya Bldg.
+On April 8, 2011, the station returned to the airwaves for a month-long test broadcast, with its studios relocated from Maligaya Bldg.
 II on EDSA to the New Era University Barn Building.
-On May 16, 2011, it officially launched as Pinas FM 955 (pronounced “ninety-five-five”), starting at 4:00 am with the program Newsic, followed by former Pinoy Radio DJs.
-Initially, its playlist included foreign tracks, similar to other masa stations.
+On May 16, 2011, it was officially launched as Pinas FM 955, starting at 4:00 am with the program Newsic, followed by former Pinoy Radio DJs.
+It initially carried a mass-based format, focusing on the contemporary hits.

 On February 12, 2013, the station, along with DZEC Radyo Agila and Net 25, moved to the new EBC Building in Quezon City.

 In April 2014, Pinas FM launched its new theme song, "Pinas FM: Tahanan ng OPM" (The Home of OPM), featuring Davey Langit, Aikee, and Chadleen Lacdo-o.

 On October 5, 2014, Pinas FM became the country’s first and only FM station to play exclusively Original Pilipino Music, supporting the advocacy of promoting Filipino talent.
 Leading up to this, the station gradually phased out foreign tracks.
 It also became the official radio partner of the Organisasyon ng mga Pilipinong Mang-aawit (OPM).

 From July 1 to September 29, 2019, the station operated with fully automated music as part of its relaunch preparations.

-On September 30, 2019, Pinas FM 95.5 was relaunched with a new jingle, “Pinoy Ka, Dito Ka!,” composed by DJ Rapido and performed by Ney Dimaculangan and Acel Bisa.
+On September 30, 2019, Pinas FM was relaunched with a new jingle, Pinoy Ka, Dito Ka!, composed by DJ Rapido and performed by Ney Dimaculangan and Acel Bisa.
 The jingle debuted during the relaunch event, The Switch.

 On December 21, 2020, the station’s jocks aired their final broadcast.

 2021-present: Eagle FM

-On December 29, 2020, the station dropped the Pinas FM branding and format, switching to a classic hits format under the interim name 95.5 FM.
+On December 29, 2020, the station dropped the Pinas FM branding and format, and switched to a classic hits format under the interim name 95.5 FM.

 On January 20, 2021, it rebranded as Eagle FM 95.5 with the slogan "Where the Classic Hits Never End".
 On January 25, its jocks made their debut.
 Among them were former ABS-CBN DJs Richard Enriquez (now deceased) and Toni Aquino (now with DZBB).

-On January 30, 2024, it shifted to a variety format, wherein it features a different kind of format each day of the week, and adopted the slogan "For the Love of Music".
+On January 29, 2024, it switched to a variety format, wherein it features a different kind of format each day of the week, and adopted the slogan "For the Love of Music".